 After deplaning it was a short walk to Customs & Immigration in the D terminal.
 Getting through C & I took only as long as it took to complete the Global Entry process and walk to the exit.
 No waiting whatsoever.

-The A330-300 has American’s worst all-aisle access, lie-flat seat, but at least it is all-aisle access and lie-flat.
+The A330-300 has the least desirable all-aisle access, lie-flat seat that i’ve flown on America, but at least it is all-aisle access and lie-flat.
 The service on the flight was good as was most of the food except for the horrible barbeque beef sandwich.
 Going through US C & I at CLT was very efficient.
 Many of the international flights arriving at CLT unfortunately still use legacy USAir aircraft like the A330-300.
 I prefer to book flights that have more comfortable cabins in business and economy rather than clear customs at my home airport.